Florida reverend 311.

 (photo credit: Associated Press)

-Jones had announced earlier in the day that he decided to cancel the book burning after the imam for the proposed "Ground Zero mosque" agreed to build his group's Islamic cultural center elsewhere in New York City.
+Rev. Terry Jones said that he decided to cancel the book burning after the imam for the proposed "Ground Zero mosque" agreed to build his group's Islamic cultural center elsewhere in New York City.
 He plans instead to fly to New York on Saturday to meet with the Muslim cleric, Imam Feisal Abdul Rauf.

 Obama told ABC's "Good Morning America" in an interview aired Thursday

 that he hopes the Rev. Terry Jones of Florida listens to the pleas of

 people who have asked him to call off the plan.
 The president called the